yyl/ComputerArchitectureNotes/Memory.md

 As for the performance of a memory implementation, we focus on **hit** **rate** and **miss** **penalty**.

-- hit time: time to access upper lvel of memory and time to determine whether the access is a hit or miss
+- hit time: time to access upper level of memory and time to determine whether the access is a hit or miss
 - miss penalty: time to replace a block in upper level with one from lower level, and time to deliver it to the processor

 ### Caches

+***

 The level of memory between processor and main memory.